 The mere thought of discussing a traumatic event can seem overwhelming.
 Therefore, it helps to map out desired goals first.
 Doing this gives the person points of focus.
 Overall, knowing what they hope to achieve from therapy can ease concerns.

-Some crucial goals a person can consider for trauma therapy in Tampa, FL, may include:
+Some crucial goals a person can consider for trauma therapy for medical professionals may include:

 - Reducing or eliminating symptoms of trauma in general

 - Facing the reality of what happened without staying stuck in the past

 - Shifting their focus from the past to the present overall

 - Overcoming addictions occurring from an attempt to manage traumatic stress

 - Gaining skills to avoid relapsing

 A person’s specific goals are unique to their problems.
 Their therapist will help them decide what they hope to gain during therapy.

 While most psychological therapies can help a person with trauma, two types are used most often.
 The first one is cognitive-behavioral therapy with a specific focus on trauma.
 Also referred to as CBT, this therapy works to replace negative emotions and memories with positive ones.

 A person learns new ways of thinking and acting about the event.
 They learn how to cope with triggers that take them back to the trauma.
 During therapy sessions, a person can think about the details of the event.
 This helps them identify traumatic memories and change how they feel.